wetryingtodorock/getblock-docs/en/rpc-service/arb/json-rpc/arbitrum_db_putHex.md

 ---
-title: arbitrum:db_putHex \[POST\] {disallowed}
+title: arbitrum:db_putHex  {disallowed} - Arbitrum
-description: Stores binary data in the local database.Note this function is deprecated and will be removed in the future.
+description: Example code for the arbitrum:db_putHex  {disallowed} json-rpc method. Сomplete guide on how to use arbitrum:db_putHex  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters